dijksterhuis/octatools/README.md

 #### Example: Copying multiple banks with a YAML config

-If you have a lot of banks to copy, you can speed things up by creating a YAML configuration file and using the `banks copy-n` command to copy each bank in series i.e. one after the other.
+If you have a lot of banks to copy, you can speed things up by creating a YAML configuration file and using the `copying bank-yaml` command to copy each bank in series i.e. one after the other.

 Example configuration file for copying the same bank multiple times to different projects